-The headteacher will ensure that the policies and procedures adopted by the governing body are fully implemented and that sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities.
-The headteacher or principal's role to ensure that staff understand and follow policies and procedures agreed by the governing body or proprietor
+The headteacher will ensure that the policies and procedures adopted by the Governing Board are fully implemented and that sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities.
+The headteacher or principal's role to ensure that staff understand and follow policies and procedures agreed by the Governing Board or proprietor

-On behalf of the governing body, the headteacher will ensure that all staff read at least Part one, Part five and Annex A of Keeping Children Safe in Education (2021) The headteacher will ensure that mechanisms are in place to assist staff to understand and carry out their roles and responsibilities, as set out in part one of the above guidance.
+On behalf of the Governing Board, the headteacher will ensure that all staff read at least Part one, Part five and Annex A of Keeping Children Safe in Education (2022) The headteacher will ensure that mechanisms are in place to assist staff to understand and carry out their roles and responsibilities, as set out in part one of the above guidance.

-The headteacher and designated safeguarding lead will prepare the safeguarding annual report to the governing body to enable governors to review the effectiveness of child protection and safeguarding arrangements and, in turn, to influence the annual review of the policy.
-This enables the governing body to monitor compliance and to identify areas for improvement.
+The headteacher and designated safeguarding lead will prepare the safeguarding annual report to the Governing Board to enable governors to review the effectiveness of child protection and safeguarding arrangements and, in turn, to influence the annual review of the policy.
+This enables the Governing Board to monitor compliance and to identify areas for improvement.